Jemima Taylor

 Jemima Taylor (born 18 March 2009) is a Welsh Artistic gymnast and British national team member.
-She won silver on floor exercise at the 2025 British Championships.
+She represented Wales at the 2026 Commonwealth Games and won silver on floor exercise at the 2025 British Championships.

 As a junior Taylor has represented Great Britain at the 2023 Junior World Championships and 2024 European Championships.

-Junior gymnastics career
+Gymnastics career

-2023
+Junior: 2023–2024

-Taylor represented Great Britain at the 2023 Junior World Championships alongside Abigail Martin and Ema Kandalova where the team finished 9th and Taylor qualified for the floor apparatus final.
-Later that year she named in the British team alongside Kandalova and Ellie Lewis for the 2023 European Youth Summer Olympic Festival.
-The team won bronze and individually she placed 14th in the all-around and made the vault and floor finals.
+Taylor represented Great Britain at the 2023 Junior World Championships alongside Abigail Martin and Ema Kandalova where the team finished ninth and Taylor qualified for the floor exercise final.
+Later that year she was named to the British team alongside Kandalova and Ellie Lewis for the 2023 European Youth Summer Olympic Festival.
+The team won bronze and individually Taylor placed fourteenth in the all-around and made the vault and floor exercise finals.

-2024

 Taylor was part of the junior British team at the 2024 European Championships which included Shantae-Eve Amankwaah, Isabelle Priestley, Ellie Lewis and Tahlia Wyatt.
-The team placed 5th and individually Taylor placed 11th in the all-around competition.
+The team placed fifth and individually Taylor placed eleventh in the all-around.

-Senior gymnastics career

-2025
+Senior: 2025–present

-In her first year as a senior Taylor won bronze in the all-around behind Ruby Evans and Frances Stone as well as silver on floor exercise at the Welsh Championships.
+Taylor became age-eligible for senior-level competition in 2025.
+At the Welsh Championships, she won bronze in the all-around behind Ruby Evans and Frances Stone as well as silver on floor exercise.
 She went on to win silver on floor exercise behind Alia Leat at the 2025 British Championships.

-Taylor was selected to represent Great Britain at the 2025 Osijek World Cup where she placed 4th in the floor final.
+Taylor competed at the 2025 Osijek World Cup where she placed fourth on floor exercise.
 She was named as first reserve for the 2025 European Championships.

+Taylor was selected to represent Wales at the 2026 Commonwealth Games alongside Ruby Evans, Frances Stone, Emily Roper, and Abigail Roper.
+She helped the team finish fourth and individually she qualified to the uneven bars finals where she ultimately finished seventh.